Skip to content

 • Multi-Variant Themes: Themes can have multiple variants (e.g., catppuccin: latte, frappe, macchiato, mocha)

-• Polarity Navigation: Switch between lighter/darker variants with vogix -v lighter / vogix -v darker
+• Polarity Navigation: Switch between lighter/darker variants with vogix theme set -v lighter / vogix theme set -v darker

 • Application-Specific Configs: Direct integration for supported applications

-• Multiple Reload Methods: DBus, Unix signals, Sway IPC, filesystem watching
+• Multiple Reload Methods: Unix signals, command, filesystem watching (touch), or none

 • Nix-Based Theme Generation: All theme configurations pre-generated at build time